nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-warning">

 **:exclamation: Caution**<br>
-If you want to stop a recurring expense before its intended `END_DATE`, make sure to terminate it before the current date.
+If you want to stop a recurring expense before its intended `END_DATE`, make sure to delete it before the current date.
 If you edit the recurring expense to end before the current date, this only prevents new expenses from being added, but expenses that were previously generated will still exist in FastTrack.
 </div>